The Evaluate section of the website consists of 4 features.

 3. PRICE CALCULATOR: The PRICE CALCULATOR shows the MRP calculation for the company and also helps you do your own MRP calculation based on your assessment of the company’s financial performance.
 This feature is available only for paid users.

-4. COMPANY PULSE: The COMPANY PULSE report is a no-nonsense one pager which gives information about the activities of the company and assesses its positives and negatives going ahead.
+4. COMPANY PULSE PRO: The COMPANY PULSE PRO report is a no-nonsense one pager which gives information about the activities of the company and assesses its positives and negatives going ahead.
 This feature is available only for paid users.

-MoneyWorks4me gives our own assessment for the company and also encourages you to put in your assessment based on your expertise in stocks.
+MoneyWorks4me gives its own assessment for the company and also encourages you to put in your assessment based on your expertise in stocks.

 The news available on the website are sufficient to assess Future Prospects of a company.

 In common parlance, Maximum Retail Price is the maximum amount you should pay for a product.
 Similarly, MRP of a stock is the maximum price you should pay for it.
 MRP is the intrinsic worth of the stock and is calculated based on estimation of fundamental parameters like EPS growth rate, Dividend pay-out, etc.

 A Discount price is an attractive price to buy a product.
 Similarly, in stocks, you should buy a stock at a discount to its MRP owing to the inherent risk and market volatility associated with investing in stocks.
 Discount price is calculated by deducting the Margin of Safety from the MRP.

 For more on MRP and DP, visit the Help Section article here.